fastai/nbdev/README.md

-    nbdev_ghp_deploy                Deploy docs in `doc_path` from settings.ini to GitHub Pages nbdev_help                      Show help for all console scripts nbdev_install                   Install Quarto and the current library nbdev_install_hooks             Install git hooks to clean and trust notebooks automatically nbdev_install_quarto            Install latest Quarto on macOS or Linux, prints instructions for Windows nbdev_migrate_directives        Convert all directives in `fname` from v1 to v2 nbdev_new                       Create a new project from the current git repo nbdev_prepare                   Export, test, and clean notebooks
+    nbdev_ghp_deploy                Deploy docs in `doc_path` from settings.ini to GitHub Pages nbdev_help                      Show help for all console scripts nbdev_install                   Install Quarto and the current library nbdev_install_hooks             Install Jupyter and git hooks to automatically clean, trust, and fix merge conflicts in notebooks nbdev_install_quarto            Install latest Quarto on macOS or Linux, prints instructions for Windows nbdev_merge                     Git merge driver for notebooks
+    nbdev_migrate                   Convert all directives and callouts in `fname` from v1 to v2 nbdev_new                       Create a new project from the current git repo nbdev_prepare                   Export, test, and clean notebooks
     nbdev_preview                   Start a local docs webserver